 Bane: Do you feel in charge?
 [Stryver leaves]

-Daggett: [almost whimpering] I paid you a small fortune!
+Daggett: [slowly realizing just how utterly screwed he is] ...I paid you a small fortune!

-Daggett: What is this?
+Daggett: [almost whimpering] ...What is this?

-- The War Of The Worlds 1953.
-As Los Angeles is being evacuated, people are rioting in the streets while trying to obtain transportation out of the city.
+- The War of the Worlds (1953): As Los Angeles is being evacuated, people are rioting in the streets while trying to obtain transportation out of the city.

 Man: Let me up.
 I'll give you $500 for your place.
 I'll make it $1,000.